yousef-rafat/RustyChat/README.md

 Once the RustyChat server runs, you can connect using a telnet client.
 Follow these steps to join the chat server:

 1. Open your terminal.
 2. Use the `telnet` command to connect to the server.
-Replace `8080` with the port number you've configured when starting the RustChat server.
+Replace `8080` with the port number you've configured when starting the RustyChat server.

    Example command:
    ```sh